GaloisInc/adapt/Ingest/Language.md

 used
 -------
-A used relationship indicates that an UoE such as *ex:parentb* in the example below (the subject of the relationship) gained information from, or modified, a pre-existing artifact such as *ex:createExe*  (the object of the relationship).
+A used relationship indicates that an UoE such as *ex:parentb* in the example below (the subject of the relationship) gained information from, or modified, but did not due to this relationship create nor delete, a pre-existing artifact such as *ex:createExe*  (the object of the relationship).

 Required attributes: